Please refer to these FAQs as guidance. If your question isn’t answered here, please contact us by emailing firstname.lastname@example.org.

 Please contact us immediately.
 The girls on the waiting list would appreciate attending in your place.

 Girls of Promise® is designed for eighth grade girls.
-However, there are opportunities for program alumnae in grades 9 – 12 to attend as presenters in the “exhibition hall” displaying science projects, posters, etc.
+However, there are opportunities for program alumnae in grades 9 – 12 to attend other Girls of Promise events, such as our summer & December coding summits.

-We also want you to stay in touch via Facebook.
+We also want you to stay in touch via Facebook, Instagram and Twitter (@GirlsofPromise).
 Let us know what you are doing; share information on fun educational camps that you hear of or have attended; post photos from the conference or educational projects you are working and so on.
 The Girls of Promise® Facebook page is there for you to support one another in your studies and aspirations.
 As our program develops and grows, more opportunities will open up for Girls of Promise® alumnae.